Maurice, Landgrave of Hesse-Kassel: Life

 Maurice was born in Kassel as the son of William IV, Landgrave of Hesse-Kassel, and of his wife Sabine of Württemberg.

 Although Maurice had been raised in the Lutheran faith, he converted to Calvinism in 1605.
 On the principle Cuius regio eius religio, Maurice's subjects were also required to convert to Calvinism.
-Maurice's conversion was controversial since the Peace of Augsburg had only settled religious matters betweens Roman Catholics and Lutherans and had not considered Calvinists.
+Maurice's conversion was controversial since the Peace of Augsburg had only settled religious matters between Roman Catholics and Lutherans and had not considered Calvinists.
 Maurice tried to introduce Calvinism to the lands which he had inherited from the extinct Hesse-Marburg branch of his family.
 Such a change of faith was contrary to the inheritance rules, and resulted in an ongoing conflict with the Hesse-Darmstadt branch.
 It also brought him into conflict with the Holy Roman Emperor, Matthias.

 English strolling players ('Die Englische Comoedianten') were frequent visitors to, and performers in, towns and cities in Germany and other European countries, including Kassel, during the 16th and 17th centuries.
 Landgraf Moritz (to use his German nomenclature) was a great supporter of the performing arts and even built the first permanent theatre in Germany, named the Ottoneum, in 1605.
 This building still exists today but as a Natural History Museum.

+In 1609, Maurice played a leading role in mediating the Treaty of Dortmund, which aimed to determine the succession of Julich-Cleves-Berg.
+He did so with support from King Henry IV of France.

 Maurice's actions (though not necessarily the Ottoneum) ruined Hesse-Kassel financially.
 In 1627 he abdicated in favour of his son William V. Five years later he died in Eschwege.
 He was not only a serious musician but an expert composer (a Pavane of his, for the lute, has several times been recorded by both lutenists and guitarists).
 The leading musical figures whom he supported included Heinrich Schütz and John Dowland.